Ibaslogic/Ibaslogic/src/posts/2020-01-27-css-in-reactjs-app/css-in-reactjs-app.md

 ![Completed styles](./images/completedstyles.png)

+That is it.
+But before we move to the next section, let’s simply optimize our code.

 ## Using Destructuring

 If you take a look at the `TodoItem` component, we were writing multiples `this.props.todo` to grab the `id`, `title` and `completed` values.